 This event is free and open to all.
 While this is a continuation of the ACAM Dialogues: Building Anti-Racism on Campus (2023/4).
 We invite all students, staff, faculty, and community members to attend, while being mindful of what it means to engage in a space of respectful and conscientious dialogue that centres the experiences of students of colour, particularly those who broadly identify with the Asian diaspora.

 We would like to acknowledge that this event will take place on the traditional, unceded, ancestral homelands of the xʷməθkʷəy̓əm (Musqueam), and Skwxwú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) First Nations.
-We would also like to thank the Aoki Fund Endowment for making this event possible.
+We would also like to thank the Aoki Legacy Fund for making this event possible.